Fabass/FlexiReed-CMS/README.md

 # FlexiReed CMS
  A lightweight, highly flexible & ultra fast CMS written in PHP.
-Handy like a CMS, powerful like a framework
+Handy like a CMS, powerful like a framework!